Fort Scott Lake Ft. Scott

 |walleye||Slow||varies||jigs, minnows along the dropoffs.|

 Lake level is full.
 Water levels are fine for fishing.
-Fish for crappie in deeper water over brushpiles for good success.
+Fish for crappie in shallow or mid depth water over brushpiles for good success.
 Recent tree/habitat placements will improve angler success for bass and crappie.

 Get the kids, get your friends and Go Fishing.
 Remember to "CLEAN, DRAIN AND DRY" your boats, trailers and equipment.